-Stuffed Calamari or stuffed squids, is not a traditional recipe from Tuscany.
-It comes from the South of Italy, near the Mediterranean sea, where they like to stuff almost everything.
+Stuffed Calamari or stuffed squids, are not a traditional recipe from Tuscany.
+It comes from the South of Italy, near the Mediterranean sea, where they like to stuff almost every ingredient.

 Most of the recipes for stuffed calamari have the stuffing made with only chopped calamari, breadcrumbs, eggs, garlic and parsley.
-But my grandma used to add also boiled potatoes to the stuffing and I always loved the creaminess that they add, so this is how I keep doing it as well.
+But my grandma used to add also boiled potatoes to the stuffing and I always loved the creaminess that they add, so this is how I keep making them as well.

 If you cannot find the large calamari, you can do the same recipe using small ones!